patmood/pocketbase-typegen/README.md

 ## Example output

-The output is a typescript file `pocketbase-types.ts` which will contain an enum of all your collections, and the type of each record.
-For example:
+The output is a typescript file `pocketbase-types.ts` ([example](./test/pocketbase-types-example.ts)) which will contain one type for each collection and an enum of all collections.

+For example and "order" collection record might look like this:

 ```typescript
 export type OrdersRecord = {